ThomasTeklu/osticket-prereqs/README.md

 ![image](https://github.com/user-attachments/assets/fd8137cb-da0d-4d2a-a41b-e8325eb9374e)

-Next, unzip the website (osTicket) files and transfer a copy of the "upload" folder to "c:\inetpub\wwwroot".
+Next, from the installation files folder, unzip the website (osTicket) files and transfer a copy of the "upload" folder to "c:\inetpub\wwwroot".
 After that, rename "upload" to "osTicket".

 You've now just made the files that your clients will be requesting (i.e. your website) available to them within your web server. c:\inetpub\wwwroot is the web server's default root directory for its front-side material; therefore renaming the "upload" folder to "osTicket" now gives the application its desired path that will be seen within the URL for those accessing the ticketing system.

+## Enabling Extensions

 ![image](https://github.com/user-attachments/assets/7870ed5e-6767-440a-b585-9af78aa1fe6a)